1N3/1N3/README.md

 - AlogoSec FireFlow 6.3 Cross Site Scripting (Full Disclosure) (https://packetstormsecurity.com/files/127001/AlogoSec-FireFlow-6.3-Cross-Site-Scripting.html) 7/2014
 - Recieved Offensive Security Certified Professional (OSCP) certification 2/2014

-### 2003-2005:
-- Founder of Star Virtual Machines / creator of VOS (Virtual Operating System): A Linux based distribution aimed to run multiple Operation Systems, including Windows / Linux and Mac OS on the same computer.

-### 2001-2003:
-- Creator of Project-X-IRC: An IRC warscript for mIRC
-- Creator of P2P Terminal: An IRC P2P file sharing application written in TCL/TK

-### 1999-2001:
-- Founder of Xion Audio / inventor of T1 Impulse Adapter

 <!--
 **1N3/1N3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.